teifip/gke-demo/docs/collector.md

 ### Deploy and expose the Data Collector

+With any text editor, open the `collector.yaml` file in the `manifests` directory and replace the single occurrence of `[PROJECT_ID]` with your project name.
+This is needed to point to the correct container registry.

 Use the following [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command to create the `collector` deployment (single replica) and service (ClusterIP).

 ```